Love - Service Love and Truth Reader Faves A

 Now how does that logic apply to a slightly different situation – what about persons whose lives intersect yours only because some tv network, or preacher, or politician, or popular magazine happened to feature them – in order to make money or otherwise manipulate us?

-Truth be told, some of those distant persons are suffering because of OUR activity / inactivity or because of deeds being done in our name.
-For example, many of the people the President is excluding from the US, people from largely Muslim or largely Arabic nations, are in fact fleeing danger and chaos our bombs and invasions and armament sales have helped create.
+For example, many of the people President Trump is excluding from the US, people from largely Muslim or largely Arabic nations, are in fact fleeing danger and chaos our bombs and invasions and armament sales have helped create.

 Nevertheless the Bible does seem to put some emphasis on proximity.
 That might be just because back in those days most people never had any practical awareness of people who lived more than a few miles away.
 If you were going to love, it had to be people nearby.
 But certainly we are expected to think and act in love toward fellow humans wherever they are.

-Still, what about my literal neighborhood?
+Still – that word “neighbor”.
+What about my literal neighborhood?
 My own city?

 • Kids living near US – near you – are going without school textbooks or other necessities of teaching and learning, while enormously costly mansions are being built out on the edges of town, or down the highway.

-• People in nursing homes close to you are not getting the care and courtesy that human decency demands, so their relatives have to go in and take care of them, even though thousands of dollars are changing hands every month to pay for that care and decency tRemember those in prison as if bound with them. hey do not get.
+• People in nursing homes close to you are not getting the care and courtesy that human decency demands, so their relatives have to go in and take care of them, even though thousands of dollars are changing hands every month to pay for that care and decency tRemember those in prison as if bound with them.hey do not get.

 • Our great nation is locking up a much higher percentage of the young people from your city than is the case in comparable cities of any other ‘advanced’ nation.

 It’s much easier to walk on by people just a few miles from us, and instead be angry and disturbed about – for example – a far distant Terri Schiavo case (2005).
-I do know that people all over my part of the state were discussing that case, and often with considerable emotion, while almost no-one was – or is – talking about the school funding crisis, or the lousy care in some nursing homes, or the impossible-to-live-on incomes of so many people here, or the frightening number of our friends and neighbors who are now or have recently been in jail or prison.
+I do know that people all over my part of the state were discussing that case, and often with considerable emotion, while almost no-one was – or is – talking about

-I do know that
+I do know that this is a prominent Gospel theme.

 1. Jesus said, “Love your neighbor as yourself.”